Themekraft/wc4bp/readme.txt

 > * Fallback save!
 If you turn off BuddyPress for some reason, or the user don’t want to become a member the plugin falls back to the regular WooCommerce pages.
 > * Easy switch from BuddyCommerce to WooBuddy.
 Just deactivate BuddyCommerce and Activate WooBuddy.
 You maybe need to redo custom Tabs.

----

 ### Blog Posts
 [Why You Should Build Your Online Shop With WordPress, BuddyPress and WooCommerce](https://themekraft.com/why-you-should-build-your-online-shop-with-wordpress-buddypress-and-woocommerce/)

-> #### AddOns
-> * BuddyPress Integration for WooCommerce -> Checkout Manager: Add your BuddyPress Profile Fields into the WooCommerce Checkout.
-Customize your WooCommerce Checkout field and remove unwanted fields for example "phone number" from the checkout form.

----

 > #### Docs & Support
 > * Find our Getting Started, How-to and Developer Docs on [docs.themekraft.com](http://docs.themekraft.com/)

----

-> #### Submit Issues - Contribute
-> * Pull request are welcome.
-BuddyPress Integration for WooCommerce is community driven and developed on [Github](https://github.com/Themekraft/wc4bp)

----

 > #### Follow Us
 > [Blog](https://themekraft.com/blog/) | [Twitter](https://twitter.com/themekraft) | [Facebook](https://www.facebook.com/themekraft/)

----

 > **Powered with ❤ by [ThemeKraft](https://themekraft.com)**

----

-#### Tags
-Tags: WooCommerce, BuddyPress, Shop, eCommerce, social networking, social shopping, customer, customer relation, achievements, support, product, vendor, marketplace, groups, support groups, profile, my account, my-account

 == Installation ==
 Upload the entire BuddyPress Integration for WooCommerce folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.
 Activate the plugin through the 'Plugins' menu in WordPress.
 Head to the 'BuddyPress Integration for WooCommerce Settings' menu item in your admin sidebar to adjust the settings